-The Governor’s Office of Economic Development (GOED) has approved an Industrial Assistance Fund.
+The Governor’s Office of Economic Development (GOED) has approved an Industrial Assistance Account.
 A post-performance Economic Opportunity Grant for the amount of $365,000 for the Frontier Observatory for Research in the Observatory for Research in Geothermal Energy (FORGE).
 The project will create 23 new jobs with an average full-time wage of $94,000 per year.
 And a capital investment of more than $100 million.

 “This is a big win for renewable energy in a rural community.
 And the state of Utah,” said Val Hale, executive director of GOED.
 “A project that has been envisioned for years is now coming true.
 It will enhance the infrastructure for Beaver County and bring an unmatched capital investment to one of our rural communities.”